MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-aad.md

 `Install-Module Microsoft.Graph -Scope AllUsers`

-You may need to configure the PSGallery repository as Trusted for the above command to succeed:
+You may need to configure the repository as Trusted for the above command to succeed:

 `Set-PSRepository PSGallery -InstallationPolicy Trusted`